tonysheng01/Breakout/README.md

 > **4:** yellow destroyable brick
 > **5:** orange destroyable brick

-To prevent crashes, each row of the matrix be fully filled (having identical size) and may only contain the above elements.
+To prevent crashes, each row of the matrix must be fully filled (having identical size) and may only contain the above elements.

+## Dependencies